-9.17 CONFLICT OF PROVISIONS
+9.17.
+CONFLICT OF PROVISIONS

-Should a conflict occur between the provisions of this SMP or between this SMP and the laws, regulations, codes or rules promulgated by any other authority having jurisdiction within the Town, the most restrictive requirement shall be applied, except when constrained by federal or state law, or where specifically provided otherwise in this SMP.
+Should a conflict occur between the provisions of this SMP or between this SMP and the laws, regulations, codes or rules promulgated by any other authority having jurisdiction within the

+Town of Skykomish Shoreline Master Program

+Town of Skykomish Shoreline Waster Frogram

+Town, the most restrictive requirement shall be applied, except when constrained by federal or state law, or where specifically provided otherwise in this SMP.